-Outstanding efforts to actively support students and encourage positive learning experiences have been highlighted during a prestigious awards ceremony.
+Outstanding efforts to promote academic engagement with students and achieving positive outcomes for the University community have been honoured during a prestigious awards ceremony.

-The latest in our feature series – profiling winners in all 13 categories of this year’s Leeds Partnership Awards – highlights the outstanding accomplishments of recipients of both the ‘Equality and Inclusion’ and the ‘Global’ accolades.
+The latest in our feature series – profiling winners in all 13 categories of this year’s Leeds Partnership Awards – highlights the outstanding accomplishments of recipients of both the ‘Academic Personal Tutor/Supervisor’ and the ‘Student Academic Rep of the Year’ accolades.

 Find out more

 The annual Leeds Partnership Awards celebrate the achievements of staff and students who truly put into practice the agreement setting out our shared commitment to work together to support all aspects of our University community.

 The winners were announced during a gala celebration in May.